 By removing the slide, you'll provide extra access to your clubhouse storage.
 You can add more space for hanging plants since the slide doesn't convert to garden use very well.
 Add a cargo net from the ground to the attachment point of the slide, and you have another trellis support.
 Now your children's memories can be your garden's centerpiece.

-When most of my seedlings got up with their first leaves, not yet with their "true leaves", I was in the midst of mixed weather, having to bring them in and outside a lot.
-To eliminate the toll to each tiny transported seedling, I cut each cardboard roll into the appropriate height and carefully placed it around the fragile seedling, providing further support and conserving it's moisture.
+For a year I saved all the plastic bottles, paper egg cartons, towel and toilet paper cardboard rolls for such a time as this: When most of my seedlings got up with their first leaves, not yet with their "true leaves", I was in the midst of mixed weather, having to bring them in and outside a lot.